olya-chuchuk/DBMS/readme.txt

-RMI using rmiregister(src/main/java/rmi package):
-1. start rmiregister (type this command in console in folder /target/classes)
-2. run RmiServer - should print working to console
-3. run RmiClient - shows dbname, list of tables and prints specified table

-Reflection (src/main/java/reflection package):
-Uses Spring to create all beans.
-1. run Reflection class - choose which table you want to use, then which operation you want to apply.
-Choose only methods with parameters of primitive types or Strings.
-Otherwise you won't be able to type the parameters.

 Web application - uses Spring, jsp pages(src/main/java/web, src/main/webapp packages).
 maven - jetty:run
 localhost:8082/dbms/web/index - starting page.
 All other links are through buttons.